 When the phone is using the 4G LTE technology, it also maintains an HSPA connection in background for Voice calls and SMS.
 When a call is made, the device falls back to 3G or 2G and the LTE radio is disabled to save power.
-However, the results obtained shows that both the sending and delivery times are lower in 4G than 3G.
+However, the obtained results shows that both the sending and delivery times are lower in 4G than 3G.
 This is explained, because contrary to voice calls, the SMS is sent very quickly in the signaling plane, so the LTE radio stays on.
 Taking this in consideration, the SMS over 4G has improvements compared to 2G/3G networks, due to the lower latency and more efficient transaction on the SGs interface of the first.

 Sending an SMS from a different operator network or between different network technologies increases these times, which meets the expectations, because the path that the SMS must travel in both cases is longer.
 Other factors that can influence these times are: location issues, network traffic or mobile device issues.
 If a device as low battery level, that may also impact negatively the message delivery time, as in some devices the CPU (Central Processing Unit) is slowed down in order to the device last longer, which can increase the SMS latency.